ChASE-library/ChASE/docs/installation.rst

-  For the installation with the ``Intel Compiler``, two additional flags ``-DCMAKE_C_FLAGS=-no-multibyte-chars`` and ``-DCMAKE_CXX_FLAGS=-no-multibyte-chars`` might be required if the following error ``Catastrophic error: could not set locale "" to allow processing of multibyte characters`` are encountered, which is produced by an internal bug appearing in some versions of the Intel Compiler.
+  For the installation with the ``Intel Compiler``, two additional flags ``-DCMAKE_C_FLAGS=-no-multibyte-chars`` and ``-DCMAKE_CXX_FLAGS=-no-multibyte-chars`` might be required if the following error ``Catastrophic error: could not set locale "" to allow processing of multibyte characters`` are encountered, which are produced by an internal bug appearing in some versions of the Intel Compiler.

 Installation with GPU Support